2021-2023 REC Scholars

 Andrea Gilmore-Bykovskyi, PhD, RN

-Career goal: Develop a clinical research program focused on improving Alzheimer’s disease diagnosis as well as access to care and treatments, especially for high-risk and disadvantaged populations.
+Dr. Gilmore-Bykovskyi is an assistant professor in the School of Nursing.
+Her career goal is to develop a clinical research program focused on improving Alzheimer’s disease diagnosis as well as access to care and treatments, especially for high-risk and disadvantaged populations.

 Program and Application details

 The Wisconsin ADRC Research Education Component (REC) Scholar Program supports exceptional junior investigators at UW–Madison in their development into independent Alzheimer's disease (AD) researchers.
 This program is intended to support AD training for individual researchers and to facilitate development of skills in basic, clinical and translational research.

 The program will include:

 - Training in core research competencies and the ADRC core content areas necessary for success as an independent scientist (see Figure 1 below)